ramonemairs/osTicket-installation/README.md

  <img width="752" height="1256" alt="image" src="https://github.com/user-attachments/assets/be487303-63a7-4605-a5a1-36a72982d5b2" />

- Create a user name and password for the virtual machine ,NOTE: before leaving the basic tab check the box under licensing. then click next and when you get to networking allow it to create its own virtual network then click review and create and then create and then it is finally created it should look ilke the image above.
+ Create a user name and password for the virtual machine ,NOTE: before leaving the basic tab check the box under licensing.
+Then click next and when you get to networking allow it to create its own virtual network then click review and create then create , When it is finally created it should look like the image above.